Conviva/conviva-python-agent-sdk/ReadMe.md

     service_version="1.0.0",
 )

-# Flush and shutdown when needed
+# Flush and shutdown when needed,may be in on service shutdown
 ConvivaAgentSDK.flush(5000)
 ConvivaAgentSDK.shutdown(5000)
 ```